 If you choose to use one of these below your dado rail, you could paint it in a deep colour like the Victorians.
 You can then lift the effect by using a patterned paper or paler paint colour above the dado rail.
 Papers including a metallic reflective colour work especially well to add light onto dark walls.

 If you don’t have any original oak panelling in your period house, you can create a similar effect by building cupboards/enclosed bookshelves or fitting fake panelling in mdf or pine, and then adding period-style mouldings for extra detail.
 For diy panelling, take flat pieces of wood or mdf, fix to your walls, frame the wood with squares or rectangles at regular intervals made out of pine beading and add a dado at the top and skirting at the bottom.
+For a quick simple solution you can use our wall panelling kits.
 Paint in a moody dark grey, dark blue or even an off black for maximum impact.
 White can also be used and is especially effective in a dark room.
 Finish off surrounding woodwork in the same colour.
 This can make an otherwise boring wall into something really special for a relatively low cost.

 Victorians coveted oak floorboards and often stained cheaper pine floorboards darker to replicate oak.
 To do this yourself, sand down your floorboards to get rid of any stains and rough finishes.
 Then choose a stain to your chosen colour and paint the stain on the floorboards.
 Finish with 2 or 3 coats of varnish.
 In high traffic areas we thoroughly recommend varnish used for squash courts to give a long lasting finish.
 Then add a traditional rug for the full Victorian treatment.